Heaven

 Verdelet’s head turned in confusion as well.

 ……How strange.
-She had gotten the money for selling Seere — She certainly seemed to be in high spirits at finally being able to return home.
+She had gotten the money for selling Seere—she certainly seemed to be in high spirits at finally being able to return home.

 “It could be… No, Hierarch, I am certain!
 It must be her!”